Megacephalosaurus: Paleoecology

 Megacephalosaurus was among the last of the pliosaurs.
 It inhabited the Western Interior Seaway that spanned the middle of North America and cut it in two during the Turonian stage of the Late Cretaceous.
 The pliosaur was present during the Cenomanian-Turonian boundary event, a period marked with significant worldwide faunal turnovers and extinctions caused by an abnormally intense increase in underwater volcanism, which ushered a global anoxic event that acidified the oceans, increased global temperatures, and caused a mass extinction that led to the disappearance of 26% of the entire marine fauna.
 Despite this, the vertebrate assemblages in the Western Interior Seaway remained stable throughout the ordeal as many of the taxa are also known from deposits before and after the boundary.

 The fossil assemblages of the Turonian-aged portions of the Fairport Chalk and Greenhorn Shale are considered small in terms of the number of present species but nevertheless encompassed a wide ecological diversity.
 Sharks constituted the majority of vertebrate diversity, of which Cretoxyrhina and Squalicorax were the most common.
 Other types of sharks that were present included the mackerel sharks Cretalamna, Cardabiodon, Cretodus, Archaeolamna and Dallasiella, the durophagous Ptychodus, and the sand shark Johnlongia.
 Several bony fish are also known.
 Many of their fossils are too fragmentary to be properly identified, but known Turonian taxa include but not limited to Enchodus, Pachyrhizodus, and the ichthyodectids Ichthyodectes and Xiphactinus.
 While consistent in fauna, the abundance of fish fossils from the Turonian-aged Fairport Chalk and Greenhorn Shale are significantly lower than such from older deposits such as an earlier deposit of the Greenhorn Shale below the Cenomanian-Turonian boundary that has yielded hundreds to thousands of fish fossils.
 However, this may simply be a case of collecting bias.
 Of the marine reptiles, plesiosaurs – including the polycotylid Trinacromerum, pliosaurs such as Brachauchenius and Megacephalosaurus itself, and indeterminate elasmosaurs – sea turtles, the crocodylomorph Terminonaris, the marine squamate Coniasaurus, and plioplatecarpine mosasaurs have been found within the Turonian Fairport Chalk and/or Greenhorn Shale.
 The Turonian also marked the beginning of the radiation of mosasaurs, coinciding with the temporal range of Megacephalosaurus, which would have encountered such marine reptiles.

 The temporal range of Megacephalosaurus extends past the Cenomanian-Turonian boundary and after the anoxic event.
-By this point, only three known pliosaur taxa remained: itself, Brachauchenius, and Polyptychodon.
+By this point, only three known pliosaur taxa remained: itself, Brachauchenius, and the dubious Polyptychodon.
 All three pliosaurs disappeared during the progression of the Turonian stage, marking the extinction of the pliosaurs.
 It has been hypothesized that this final demise may have been linked with the rise of polycotylids, which have been rapidly diversifying around the same time.